rlancaste/Astro-Dev/README.md

 2. GIT_USERNAME and GITLAB_USERNAME.
 If you want to fork the various Repositories and make contributions, you must add your own usernames.
 3. CODE_SIGN_IDENTITY.
 This is only required if you want to build with XCode on MacOS.
 4. ASTRO_ROOT.
 This is the base folder for all of the astro development.
 5. CRAFT_ROOT.
 This is where Craft will be installed if desired.
-Note that if you want QT5, it will append that to the end of the path so that it makes a separate craft-root folder so you can build with both QT5 and QT6.
+Note that if you want to build with a different architecture, it will build with a different craft root to allow building in parallel.
 6. MACOSX_DEPLOYMENT_TARGET.
 This is the version of MacOS that is the minimum you want to build for.

 # [settings.sh](scripts/settings.sh) Global Options